hugo-cervantes/cs50/README.md

 # cs50
-Work for the CS50 Harvard Course.
+Hugo's work for the CS50 Harvard Course.